abmael-al/abmael-al/README.md

 Enthusiast of problem solving & language learning.

 I am passionate about how it is possible, through programming, create unforgettable, incredible things that can change the world.
-And even though to be able to do so is so difficult, it just makes such ability more extraordinary, don't you think?
+Such ability just becomes even more extraordinary when you come to realize deeply how diffcult is to acquire it, dont you think ?